-Every year, the Foundation gives grants to grass root organisations providing affordable or free-to-attend summer schools, afterschool clubs, masterclasses, workshops and more.
-We also run our own programmes with activities including free monthly big band workshops for young musicians and sessions with established musicians in local schools.
-We also collect and distribute free musical instruments and equipment to grass roots organizations and schools via our biennial musical instrument amnesty.
+We also run our own programmes, with activities including free monthly big band workshops for young musicians and sessions with established musicians in local schools, and collect and distribute musical instruments through our musical instrument amnesties.
+Since its creation, the charity has been run by Fatine Boumaaz.

 MUSICAL INSTRUMENTS AND EQUIPMENT PROVISION

 As a leading figure in the jazz world, it is natural that our focus is the advancement of jazz education.
 We run our own projects inviting schoolchildren to one-off jazz sessions via our ‘big band in a day’ workshop or with in-residence artists.
-Every year, we also support affordable or free-to-attend jazz educational programmes via selected grass root organisations.
-In London we work with some of the core organisations who have been contributing to the ‘New Generation of Jazz’ including Tomorrow’s Warriors, Wac Arts and Kinetika Bloco.
-Conscious that the heart of jazz education is in London, we want to offer young aspiring musicians living around the country as many opportunities as possible.
-Therefore, we sponsor jazz afterschool clubs, workshops and masterclasses in various cities.
-Most of the projects listed below are free to attend, so click on an image to discover how you can get involved.
+Every year, we also support affordable or free-to-attend jazz educational programmes via selected grass root organisations in London and across the country.